 RSVP to Attend

 100 Hours – Hands-on externship

 Eligible candidates must:

-• Drug testing and criminal background check may be required for employment
+- Drug testing and criminal background check required prior to externship

-*This course is not eligible for financial aid; however, payment plans are available
+Note: This course is not eligible for financial aid; however, payment plans are available.